-The first thing to consider is what flow rate you are looking for in your home.
-To do this, you need to look at how many water-based appliances you run, and consider that there may be occasions when these are all running concurrently.
+First, consider the flow rate you need in your home.
+To do this, you need to look at how many water-based appliances you run and add up their required flow rates.

-For example, let’s say your shower has a flow rate of 2.1 gallons per minute, the average GPM for a shower in the US.
-Maybe your washing machine has a flow rate of 2.0 gallons per minute, and your dishwasher and your kitchen faucet have a flow rate of 1.5 gallons per minute each.
+For example, let’s say your shower has a flow rate of 2.1 gallons per minute, your washing machine has a flow rate of 2.0 gallons per minute, and your dishwasher and your kitchen faucet have a flow rate of 1.5 gallons per minute each.

-This means that your tankless water heater’s flow rate needs to be at least 7.1 GPM to be able to accommodate for all your appliances at the same time.
+This means that your tankless water heater’s flow rate needs to be at least 7.1 GPM to accommodate all your appliances at the same time.

 2.1 + 2.0 + 1.5 + 1.5 = 7.1